‘The Masked Singer’ Spoilers: Fans Are Convinced T-Rex Is JoJo Siwa

 T-Rex remains in the competition meaning viewers will have to keep watching to find out if they are correct about JoJo Siwa.

 Last night, Swan was eliminated and revealed to be actress, author, and model Bella Thorne.
-The Shake It Up star was surprised about Ken Jeong not figuring her out as they have worked together previously.
+The Shake It Up star was surprised that Ken Jeong did not figure her out, as they have previously worked together.